A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Future Research Directions

-\textbf{Digital Edge Twin Networks:} Digital twin is the Metaverse's most effective engine to synchronize the physical world and the virtual worlds in real-time.
-In mobile edge networks, digital twin can digitally replicate, monitor and control real-world entities with the help of a large number of edge nodes and Internet of Everything devices.
-Moreover, entities in edge networks can operate in the physical world in a more efficient way through the interconnection of digital entities in the Metaverse.
-While digital twin can bring smarter operation and maintenance to mobile edge networks, they also require significant communication, computation, and storage resources, making it hard for edge network with limited resources to handle.
-Therefore, more efficient digital twin solutions and smarter digital twin-enabled mobile edge network operations and maintenance will be a purposeful research direction.
+\textbf{Digital Edge Twin Networks:} DT is the Metaverse's most effective engine to synchronize the physical and virtual worlds in real-time.
+At mobile edge networks, the DT can digitally replicate, monitor and control real-world entities with the help of a large number of edge nodes and Internet of Everything devices.
+Moreover, entities in edge networks can operate in the physical world more efficiently through the interconnection of digital entities in the Metaverse.
+While DT can bring smarter operation and maintenance to mobile edge networks, they also require significant communication, computation, and storage resources, making it hard for edge networks with limited resources to handle.
+Therefore, more efficient DT solutions and smarter DT-enabled mobile edge network operations and maintenance will be a purposeful research direction.

-\textbf{Compatibility:} Similar to the traditional Internet, the Metaverse is not owned by any company or anyone.
-However, each company may release its own cloud/fog/edge computing architecture or product on its own Metaverse platform.
-Users may not always stay in one Metaverse platform, and they may crossover to other platforms.To boost computing efficiency to minimize waste and energy consumption, it is essential to improve the compatibility between different virtual worlds created by different VSPs.
+\textbf{Edge Intelligence and Intelligent Edge:} To realize the Metaverse amid its unique challenges, future research should focus on the edge intelligence driven infrastructure layer, which is a core feature of the future wireless networks.
+In short, edge intelligence is the convergence between edge computing and AI.
+The two major features of edge intelligence should be adopted, i.e., i) Edge for AI: which refers to the end-to-end framework of bringing sensing, communication, AI model training, and inference closer to where data is produced, and ii) AI for Edge: which refers to the use of AI algorithms to improve the orchestration of the aforementioned framework.